Youth Olympic Games: Culture and education

-List of Youth Olympic Games
+Editions

 In early November 2007, Athens, Bangkok, Singapore, Moscow, and Turin were selected by the IOC as the five candidate cities to host the inaugural Youth Olympic Games.
 In January 2008, the candidates were further pared down to just Moscow and Singapore.
 Finally, on 21 February 2008, Singapore was declared host of the inaugural Youth Olympic Games 2010 via live telecast from Lausanne, Switzerland, winning by a tally of 53 votes to 44 for Moscow.

-On 2 September 2008 IOC announced that the executive board had shortlisted four cities among the candidates to host the first Winter Youth Olympic Games in 2012.
+On 2 September 2008, IOC announced that the executive board had shortlisted four cities among the candidates to host the first Winter Youth Olympic Games in 2012.
 The four candidate cities were Harbin, Innsbruck, Kuopio, and Lillehammer.
 IOC president Jacques Rogge appointed Pernilla Wiberg to chair the commission which analysed the projects.
 As with the Summer Games, the list was then shortened to two finalists, Innsbruck and Kuopio, in November 2008.
 On 12 December 2008, it was announced that Innsbruck beat Kuopio to host the games.
 Nanjing, China was selected by the IOC over Poznan, Poland to be the host-city of the 2014 Youth Olympics.
 The election was held on 10 February 2010, two days before the start of the 2010 Winter Olympics in Vancouver.
 Lillehammer, Norway hosted the 2016 Winter Youth Olympics.